-Located at the crossroads of the western United States, Utah is easy to reach whether flying into Salt Lake City, a regional airport or driving in from neighboring states.
+Located at the crossroads of the western United States, Utah is easy to reach whether flying into Salt Lake City or a regional airport, arriving by bus or rail or driving in from neighboring states.
 Interstate 15 runs north to south creating major intersections with the western terminus of Interstate 70 in Central Utah and Interstates 80 and 84 in the north.

 The northern area of the state is part of the Great Basin and Middle Rocky Mountains, cradle to 12 of Utah’s 14 ski resorts.
 Ten of those resorts are within an hour of Salt Lake City international airport and some are roughly 30 minutes from downtown, which is the real story of Northern Utah's incredible geography: the mountains are virtually in the backyard.